bqchristie/seneca-web322-fall-2023/assignments/assignment-three/README.md

    - Some of you have already started doing this but the expectation is that all code route handling will be in one or more modules in a routes folder.
-   - CRUD operations will be moved
+   - CRUD operations will be moved to modules under a folder called models.
+There will be two models:  Users & Products  (products can be something else of your choosing if you wish)

 3. Create a new Router and add it to your express app with a mapping to "/api".